bgtti/polln/README.md

 3. Fully Dockerized (App + MySQL):
 Run the entire stack in Docker.
 See the [dockerized branch README](https://github.com/bgtti/polln/tree/main_dockerized) for more details

+I have a video guide for the installation process in youtube, you can access [here](https://youtu.be/TvnNeX7b05s).
+It covers the three different ways listed above.

 ### Local Set Up